palemtnrider/meetup_draft_k8s_doc_mac/notes.md

    - Tiller
    - Docker Registry
    - Code scanning accuracy
-   - What about code bases with multiple dirs and shoudl be separate services?
+   - What about code bases with multiple dirs and should be separate services?
    - Helm repository
 - setup your env run ```eval $(minikube docker-env)```
 - minikube API version is behind docker (version-wise)